MetPX/sarracenia/doc/sr_subscribe.1.rst

 cache that have not been referenced in **cache** seconds, and deletes them, in order to keep the cache size limited.
 Different settings are appropriate for different use cases.

-A raw integer interval is in seconds, if the suffix m,h,d, or w are used, then the interval is in minutes, hours, days, or weeks.
+A raw integer interval is in seconds, if the suffix (time_unit) m,h,d, or w are used, then the interval is in minutes, hours, days, or weeks.
 After the interval expires the contents are dropped, so duplicates separated by a large enough interval will get through.
 A value of 1d (day) or 1w (week) can be appropriate.
 Setting the option without specifying